Did Obama Plan a Budget or Sign Continuity

 Obama

-A virtual museum of his presidency
+A virtual museum of

 Through a collection of deeply reported stories, videos, photographs, documents and graphics, experience Barack Obama's historic time in office: as the first black president, as commander in chief, as a domestic and foreign policymaker, and as a husband and father.